Cash flow is how you ensure you have enough cash on hand to cover your basic short-term expenses such as operations and payroll.

 - Future income potential — Cash flow statements are based on historical data.
 They can be used to watch for trends in your cash management, but they can’t predict future cash flow with total accuracy.
 The best way to project a company’s future income potential is by looking at past earnings.
 But even past earnings are subject to economic shifts and changes in supply and demand.

-You need to consider your cash flow statement along with other financial reports and ratios when performing a complete financial analysis.
+You need to consider your cash flow statement along with other financial reports and ratios (like cash ratio and quick ratio) when performing a complete financial analysis.

 Cash Flow and Other Financial Statements